Aetopia/BedrockUpdater/README.md

     - Minecraft Preview

-- Decouples the game from the Microsoft Store & Windows Update.
+- Decouples the game from the Microsoft Store.
     - Making it possible to deploy Minecraft: Bedrock Edition on systems where these components aren't accessible.

 - Installs any dependencies required for Minecraft: Bedrock Edition.